VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Proposed VLOD-TTA Method

 \subsection{Image-Conditioned Prompt Selection (IPS)}

-VLM performance is highly sensitive to the text prompt wording.
-Using multiple prompt forms yields an ensemble over text descriptions, and CLIP reports higher zero-shot accuracy when averaging text embeddings across multiple templates per class~\citep{clip}.
-We observe that this strategy is not effective for VLODs and can sometimes degrade performance.
-Rather than averaging across prompts uniformly, IPS is employed to select effective prompts per image and adapt the text representation at test time.
+VLM performance is sensitive to prompt wording.
+A common strategy is to use multiple prompt templates per class and average their text embeddings.
+Although CLIP reports improved zero-shot accuracy with this approach~\cite{clip}, we find that uniform prompt averaging is often ineffective for VLODs and can even degrade performance.
+Instead of treating all prompts equally, IPS selects informative prompts for each image and adapts the text representation at test time.